SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-office-online-server.md

 7. Open Windows PowerShell and run the following commands.
 When you run the commands, replace the example FQDNs and certificate friendly name with your own.

-  - **Same internal and external FQDN** ` New-OfficeWebAppsFarm -InternalURL "https://oos.contoso.com" -ExternalURL "https://oos.contoso.com" -CertificateName "Office Online Server Preview Certificate" `
+  - **Same internal and external FQDN**:  `New-OfficeWebAppsFarm -InternalURL "https://oos.contoso.com" -ExternalURL "https://oos.contoso.com" -CertificateName "Office Online Server Preview Certificate"`

-  - **Different internal and external FQDNs** ` New-OfficeWebAppsFarm -InternalURL "https://oos.internal.contoso.com" -ExternalURL "https://oos.contoso.com" -CertificateName "Office Online Server Preview Certificate" `
+  - **Different internal and external FQDNs**:  `New-OfficeWebAppsFarm -InternalURL "https://oos.internal.contoso.com" -ExternalURL "https://oos.contoso.com" -CertificateName "Office Online Server Preview Certificate"`

-## Configure the Office Online Serverendpoint at the Mailbox server level
+## Configure the Office Online Server endpoint at the Mailbox server level

 After you've configured the Office Online Server server, do the following on your Exchange 2016 server.
 This will allow Outlook to send requests to the Office Online Server server.